How can you start an online store in 2023? I will reveal the 5 fool-proof steps that really matter to go from eCommerce novice to master!

 Do use relevant industry keywords in your name to expand your reach in Google search results.

-Consider how one family-owned brick and mortar paint store grew their business an incredible 2400% after creating a store online.
+Consider how one family-owned brick-and-mortar paint store grew its business an incredible 2400% after creating a store online.
 The key to their success was changing their business name from their family name to ‘US Paint Supply’ and shifting their focus from local to national.

 Don’t go overboard with keywords.
 Google is onto overly spammy names; their algorithm will quickly filter out low-quality websites with exact match names.